pcasaes/kafka-workshop/README.md

          --topic simple.topic \
          --partition 0 \
          --offset 3

+Let's try a consumer with subscription.
+This is done by identifying your consumer as part of a group:

+        kafka-console-consumer.sh \
+             --bootstrap-server localhost:9092 \
+             --topic simple.topic \
+             --consumer-property group.id=simple.consumer1 \
+             --from-beginning

+It should spit out the contents of the topic.
+Kill the consumer and add in more messages.
+After that rerun the previous consumer command.
+It should start from it left off, even with the `--from-beginning`.

+We can get information about the the consumer group with the following command:

+       kafka-consumer-groups.sh \
+            --bootstrap-server localhost:9092 \
+            --group simple.consumer1 \
+            --describe

+You can also delete the consume group:

+        kafka-consumer-groups.sh \
+                    --bootstrap-server localhost:9092 \
+                    --group simple.consumer1 \
+                    --delete

+## Multi partition Topics

 `ctrl-c` out of the consumers and producers and let's test out a topic with 3 partitions: